cospan/smt32g0-usbpd/README.md

 * [X] Modify the policy of the design to select a contract other than 5V: 2020.12.01: Working @ 9V!
 * [X] Demonstrate Writing to LCD: 2020.12.04: Demoed
-* [ ] Fix the interface between the UCPD and the host to enable transmition of voltages and currents
+* [X] Fix the interface between the UCPD and the host to enable transmition of voltages and currents: 2020:12.05: Working
 * [ ] Turn on the system from USB-C Alone
 * [ ] Modify the design to be a dual role port
 * [ ] Demonstrate the design can be used to charge a battery